 1 The degree to be awarded without further alteration to the thesis.
-2 The degree to be awarded-but only after the typographical and writing errors are corrected to the satisfaction of the University.
-3 The degree to be awarded-but only after the substantive concerns as well as the typographical and writing errors are corrected to the satisfaction of the University.
+2 The degree to be awarded after the minor concerns of the examiners are corrected to the satisfaction of the University.
+3 The degree to be awarded - but only after the substantive concerns of the examiners are corrected to the satisfaction of the University.
 4 The candidate must complete further work and resubmit the thesis for examination.
 5 The degree should not be awarded.